-The inspiration for these hazelnut cookies came simply from having some leftover toasted hazelnuts from a batch of Nutella Crunch Cookies, which are an absolute favourite with my kids.
-I considered making a batch of Fruit and Nut Bar Cookies, which are a favourite of mine
+The inspiration for these hazelnut cookies came simply from having some leftover toasted hazelnuts from a batch of Nutella Crunch Cookies.
+Those are an absolute favourite with my kids.
+I considered making a batch of Fruit and Nut Bar Cookies, which are a favourite of mine.

 I had been thinking though, about oatmeal cookies lately, and had a bit of a craving for them.
 With Christmas baking on my mind, I decided to throw in some fragrant spices which are nice at any time of year.